Getting Started

 What is Swashbuckler?

-Swashbuckler is a flexible knowledge management tool for creating, organizing, and connecting your notes, documents, and ideas.
-Instead of forcing you into a fixed structure, Swashbuckler lets you define your own types — like Projects, Tasks, Recipes, or anything else — each with custom properties, icons, and templates.
+Swashbuckler is a knowledge base built for tabletop RPGs — and flexible enough for anything else.
+Instead of forcing you into a fixed structure, Swashbuckler lets you define your own templates — like Characters, Locations, Factions, Session Logs, or anything else — each with custom properties, icons, and starter content.

 Swashbuckler works entirely in-browser as a guest, or you can create an account to sync across devices, share spaces with collaborators, and edit in real time.